rouvinerh/tp/docs/DeveloperGuide.md

 ---

+### Motivation Package:
+A new package named `motivation` has been added to incorporate motivational features.
+This package includes a class named `Quote` responsible for managing motivational quotes and providing chatbot functionality.

+### Quote Class:
+- This class contains methods to retrieve random quotes and provide motivational responses based on user input.
+- The `getRandomQuote()` method returns a random quote from the provided file.
+- The `getChatResponse()` method interprets user input and provides motivational responses accordingly.

+### Integration with Main Program:
+- In the main program, the user can interact with the motivational features by typing messages or specific commands related to motivation.
+- The main program communicates with the `Quote` class to fetch motivational quotes and responses.

+### User Interaction:
+- Users can access motivational features by typing commands or messages such as "motivate" or "inspire".
+- The chatbot responds to general greetings and gratitude as well, providing motivational messages.
+---

 ### Storage Package

 `Storage` contains `DataFile` and `LogFile`.
 This component handles all logging of commands used and writing of data stored within PulsePilot to an external data file.
 The reading of the data file is also done here.